Wondering whether your well water supply is hard or soft? Read this short guide to find out how to know.

-No, well water isn’t usually harder than city water.
+No, typically well water isn’t usually harder than the origin of the city water.
 Well water and city water in the same region usually have similar hardness levels.
 The local geology and the water source (surface water vs groundwater) have the biggest impact on water hardness.

 Do I need water softener for well water?

 Nobody needs a water softener for well water, since hardness minerals aren’t dangerous.
 However, if you have hard water and you want to reduce your cleaning and boost your appliance efficiency by improving your water quality, you could benefit from installing a water softener at your main water line.
 Test your water if you don’t already know its hard mineral content.

 How do I know if my water well is soft or hard?

 The easiest way to know if your water is hard or soft is to look for limescale – a chalky, white residue that you’re most likely to find around your faucets and on your showerhead, in your kettle or coffee pot, or inside your hot water heater and dishwasher.